FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 FlisherOfatale#0042 on the VORONDesign Discord Server have some PCB available if you want to test it (Canada prefered, US possible)

-## ERCFv2 ##
+## Afterburner Toolhead PCB - Neo v1.0 ##
 ### Description ###
 The goal of this PCB was to replace the LED with a NeoPixel and add an additionnal connector for Adressable LED.
-This version is work even if you don't have an ERCF.
+This version is a spiritual successor to the both original Hartk Afterburner PCB.

+## Features ##
+ - Same form factor than the original Hartk Afterburner PCB ERCF (compatible with the v4.0 mount)
+ - RGB NeoPixel LED, configurable via macro or script.
+This LED is the first one of the sequence when using the LED connectors
+ - 2/3 pin JST-XH headers for most components on the toolhead JST-XH
+ - 0805 pkg thermistor to be used as a chamber temperature

-While effort were made to maintain the same form factor than the ERCF version to maintain compatibility with other mods, the wiring diagram and connector layout had to be changed.
+While effort were made to maintain the same form factor than the ERCF version to maintain compatibility with other mods, the following change were required:
+* Main harness bumped from 14/14+2 to 18 pin
+* Main harness pinout changed from the original PCB
+* Connector where moved around on the PCB on the PCB had to be changed

 ![PCB](/Images/pcb-layout.png)